Rwanda: Post-Genocide Restoration and Peacebuilding

 (PEAC 3000 / 3 credits / 45 class hours)

 The Post-Genocide Restoration and Peacebuilding course is designed to provide students with in-depth and multidisciplinary approaches to post-genocide restoration and rebuilding in the areas of peacebuilding, conflict prevention, and economic development.
-The course explores institutional processes of memory preservation, transitional justice and post-genocide aesthetic representation, in addition to an analysis of Rwanda’s expanding economic development efforts.
-The course provides a comparative approach to post-conflict in the Great Lakes region, including an excursion to northern Uganda that enables a comparison of post-conflict transformation in the Acholi community.
+The course explores institutional processes of memory preservation, transitional justice, and post-genocide aesthetic representation, in addition to an analysis of Rwanda’s expanding economic development efforts.
+The course provides a comparative approach to the post-conflict situation in the Great Lakes region, including an excursion to northern Uganda that enables a comparison of post-conflict transformation in the Acholi community.
 The lecturers include leading Rwandan academics and professionals working in the areas of justice and development.

 Intensive Language Study: Kinyarwanda - syllabus (PDF)

 (KINY 1000 / 3 credits / 45 class hours)

 The role of Kinyarwanda language training is to provide students with basic tools needed for entry into Rwandan culture.
 The language training is organized and carried out by a language coordinator and a staff of teachers experienced in teaching Kinyarwanda to non-native speakers.
 Language study consists of 45 hours of formal instruction including experiential sessions on shopping, eating out, and Rwandan cooking and music.
 Language study is reinforced through the homestay experience and through interactive assignments.
 Language study also focuses on training students in post-genocide cross-cultural communication nuances, which further facilitates their ability to conduct field research or do an internship with a local NGO.

 (ANTH 3500 / 3 credits / 45 class hours)